 There were two options for staying in Marrakesh: either in a standard hotel with great facilities, swimming pool, restaurants (this is what local Moroccan people do when they come from other cities to enjoy a weekend in Marrakesh – a very popular option) or in a traditional hotel called “riad” somewhere in the medina (the old city).
 As I understood, Medina is not considered a good place for locals: it is poor, dirty, loud and not safe.
-The tourists, however, do like this option as it gives them a chance to be closer to “authentic” Marrakesh.
+The tourists, however, do like this option as it gives them a chance to be closer to the “authentic” Marrakesh.
 I definitely did not want to stay in yet another big hotel, and really wanted to find a charming, cozy, beautiful riad.
 After some research we found Dar Baraka Karam – it was a good combination of price & quality for us.
 You can find more simple riads and you can find more luxurious and expensive ones.
 All depends on your preferences and budget.

 We came very late on Wednesday night.
 We booked a transfer from the airport for 15€ with our hotel.
 That was definitely overpriced, but as we were arriving very late (11 pm) and we did not want to wander around tiny winding streets of medina, we went with this safer option and it was totally fine for us.
 (The standard price for a taxi to the airport as of October 2019 is 70 dirham which is around 7€).
-Cars are not allowed inside medina (it is just too narrow for them), so any taxi can only bring you to the nearest entrance point and after that you will have to walk by yourself.
+Cars are not allowed inside medina (it is just too narrow for them), so any taxi can only bring you to the nearest entry point and after that you will have to walk by yourself.
 What was good about the transfer was that someone from the hotel picked us up from the taxi and showed us the way to the riad through this “medina maze”.

 On the next morning we had our first traditional Moroccan breakfast.